11 Tips for Surfing Safely

-• Is this person an experienced, knowledgable surfer?
+• Is this person an experienced, knowledgeable surfer?

 • Has this person taught surfing before?